Modular vs Traditional Construction: What’s the Difference?

 - Plumbing Permit.
 Modular buildings that have restrooms, kitchens, or even sinks, will be required to obtain a plumbing permit.
 This is necessary for building upgrades or a new modular building installation.

 Other permits that your modular construction services may require include:

 - Road Opening Permit

 - Water/Sewer Tap

 - Fire Suppression Permit

-In traditional, on-site construction, as each step of the open-construction process is completed (foundation, framing, electric, plumbing, etc.), an inspector must visit the site to approve the work.
+However, because of the alternative construction method used in modular buildings, the inspection process is much more streamlined.
+With on-site construction, once each step of the building process is complete, an inspector must visit the site to approve the work.